pmndrs/react-three-fiber/api.md

 #### Putting already existing objects into the scene-graph

 You can use the `primitive` placeholder for that.
 You can still give it properties or attach nodes to it.
-Never add the same object multiples times, this is not allowed in Threejs!
+Never add the same object multiple times, this is not allowed in Threejs!

 ```jsx
 const mesh = useMemo(() => new THREE.Mesh(), [])